LunaVB/js-rpg/README.md

 link [here](https://lunavb.github.io/js-rpg/rpg.html)

 <h3>TO DO</h3>
-1. skills SKILLS SKIIIIIILLS shit
+1. restructure game loop and functions</br>
+2. redo damage and magic damage calculation</br>
+3. make all team member skills functional</br>
-2. hold proper info in holdTeamInfo and holdEnemyInfo after making a move (stats//calcHits).</br>
+4. hold proper info in holdTeamInfo and holdEnemyInfo after making a move (stats//calcHits).</br>
-3. calulate guard for player characters.</br>
+5. calulate guard for player characters.</br>
-4. decide order of attacks, atm I can't seem to get the speed values back to the character objects after sorting them.</br>
+6. decide order of attacks, atm I can't seem to get the speed values back to the character objects after sorting them.</br>
+7. skills for enemies </br>
+8. skill list not visible until you click on a character</br>

 <h3>DONE</h3>
 1. disable selects when pressing play button.</br>